 - If you have the means and you wish to leave a legacy to your children or a charitable organization, a lump sum will help you to achieve those goals.

 When a Lifetime Pension Payment is a Good Idea

 - If you are not a skilled investor, the certainty of monthly payments may have greater value to you.

 - Even if you are a skilled investor but are very concerned about managing such a significant amount of your wealth, the certainty of a pension may reduce everyday stress.

-- If the value of the pension payments materially exceed the lump sum payment.
-This sometimes happen in cases where a company creates early retirement incentives.
+- If the value of the pension payments materially exceeds the lump sum payment.
+This sometimes happens in cases where a company creates early retirement incentives.

 In all cases, it may be prudent to seek advice from a qualified fiduciary to evaluate your options.
 A fiduciary is required to put your interests ahead of their own.
 If you choose the lump sum distribution, be aware of any advisor who recommends annuity for your lump sum distribution – your monthly pension payment that you just traded for the lump sum is an annuity.